Steven Dyer

 • Electronics Team Member for Memorial Baja

-• Co-Class Representitive for MUN Mechatronics 2028
+• Co-Class Representative for MUN Mechatronics 2028

 • PEGNL Engineering Scholarship